whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-21-Birchbox-Subscription-Box-January-2016-Review-Coupon.md

 <img src="/images/BirchboxJan2016Box.jpg" border="0" style="border:none;max-width:100%;" alt="Birchbox January 2016 Box" />
 </a></center>

 <p>This month's box design celebrates a new year and a new resolution!
-I'm still thinking on what to put in that blank space lol.</p>
+I'm still thinking on what to put in that blank space, maybe "Monkey" in honor of the Chinese Year of Monkey ;)</p>

 <br>